-Guests may be brought into College during college hours (i.e., from 8.00 am to midnight).
+Guests may be brought into College from 8.00 am to midnight.
 Hosts are responsible for the behaviour of their guests whilst they are in College or on College premises.
-Guests are required to have left College by midnight.
 It is of the greatest importance that noise levels are kept to a minimum during the evening and at night.
 The College takes a serious view of disruption to the working life of the College through noise or unruly behaviour.
 The Licence Agreement requires students: